Medieinstitutet/login-page-cathywiden/checklist.md

 new user registration

-[x] do not allow to register with existing username --> conflictPage [x] conflictPage: ask for new username OR redirect to login page below [x] e.g. janne6 is allowed to register.
+[x] do not allow to register with existing username [x] e.g. janne6 is allowed to register.
 Should be seamless transition from janne (blocked) to janne6 (allowed) [x] error message if any field left empty
 [x] error message if passwords do not match
-[?] new user's logged-in status saved in localStorage [x] new user is persistent: can log out and in again
+[x] new user's logged-in status saved in localStorage [x] new user is persistent: can log out and in again

 misc

 [?] make it pretty
-[ ] clean up code
+[x] clean up code
-[ ] upload to Github Pages
+[x] upload to Github Pages
-[ ] set repo to public
+[x] set repo to public